Apple's new iPad Pro is thin and fast, but the software needs an update

 The iPad has the latest and greatest M4 chip, which hasn't launched on Macs yet.
 I ran a GeekBench multicore benchmark test that shows it scoring 48% higher than the prior M2 iPad Pro.
 Apple promises up to 4x faster rendering over the M2 and 1.5x faster processor performance, which means video editing in Final Cut Pro for iPad and rendering things like 3D models is quicker for professionals who need it.
 The M4 also has a special engine that helps power the "Tandem OLED" displays.
 Apple took a unique approach to the iPad by stacking two OLED screens on top of one another, which requires this special part of the M4 chip to work.

-The iPad Pro felt quick when I ran two apps side-by-side, switching between Slack and the web browser, or loading into games.
+The iPad Pro felt quick when I ran two apps side by side, switching between Slack and the web browser, or loading into games.
 Apps switch in an instant.
-It wasn't much different than my M1 iPad for everyday stuff, like browsing the web and opening apps, which seems to be how iPads are mostly used.
+It wasn't much different from my M1 iPad for everyday stuff, like browsing the web and opening apps, which seems to be how iPads are mostly used.
 More on that in the next section.

 The updated Apple Pencil Pro is also a lot of fun.
 I mostly use the Apple Pencil to sign documents.
 But folks who draw or paint on their iPads, or need more control in 3D or video apps, will like the new features.
 I liked squeezing it to change between the tool — pencil or brush or eraser and the color — and the haptic pulse to confirm you've squeezed it.
 Developers can add the squeeze function to their apps so you can access different tools in different apps.
 The added gyroscope also allows you to tilt and twirl the pencil to change your pencil or pen stroke.
 Double tap is convenient, too, allowing you to switch between a pencil and eraser tool, for example.
 The hover function previews where you're going to touch the display.